-If January was all about tidying up by purging your belongings, folding your sweaters and “sparking joy” in every room, then March is about freshening up— deep-cleaning your fridge, revitalizing your countertops and re-invigorating your junk drawers.
+If springtime was all about tidying up by purging your belongings, folding your sweaters and “sparking joy” in every room, then summer is a chance to deep-clean your fridge, revitalizing your countertops and re-invigorating your junk drawers.

-But don’t just spin your wheels spring cleaning—a smart strategy for exactly what to tackle and how can help you create organizational systems that stick, says Ashley Murphy, co-founder of The Neat Method.
+But don’t just spin your wheels with how best to clean your kitchen.
+Instead, employ a smarter strategy for exactly what to tackle and how can help you create organizational systems that stick, says Ashley Murphy, co-founder of The Neat Method.

-Here, the five most common mistakes people make when spring cleaning their kitchens — and exactly how to fix them.
+Here are the five most common mistakes people make when organizing their kitchens — and exactly how to fix them.